 Zoom on the Briggs & Stratton Storm Responder

-In a nutshell, the Briggs & Stratton Storm Responder is a portable generator mostly geared towards:
+In summary, the Briggs & Stratton Storm Responder is a portable generator especially useful for:

 - Food truck owners who want to ensure that their business is fully self-contained and does not rely on potentially unreliable external power